bluedata-katacoda/katacoda-scenarios/Mysql_Scenario/step2.md

 Create a directory on the system named as Mysql.<br>This directory will house all the files and components for the Mysql application.<br>To do this, execute the following command:<br>
 `mkdir ~/Mysql`{{execute}}<br>

-Change to your new source directory by executing the following command:<br>
+Navigate to your new source directory by executing the following command:<br>
 `cd ~/Mysql`{{execute}}<br>

 Next, we need to create a skeleton file structure.
 To do so execute the following command:<br>